Make a Gift

 Funding would provide for upgrades to support teaching, research, and demonstration capabilities by equipping prominent academic spaces throughout ENV facilities (classroom, lab, studio and exhibition spaces) with the latest technology.
 Purchasing new projection systems, multimedia and 3D modeling equipment, videoconferencing technology and computer tablets, would allow students and faculty to maintain sophisticated levels of communication related to scholarship and test applications in the design, planning and building sciences areas.

-Rehabilitation of the Neutra VDL Studio and Residences
+Rehabilitation and Maintenance of the Neutra VDL Studio and Residences

 Join with the Friends of VDL to help restore and maintain the former professional studio and residences of one of modern architecture's founding figures, Richard J. Neutra.
 The property, located in the Silver Lake are of Los Angeles, was gifted to the university in the early 90's and serves today as an academic resource for CPP students and the greater design community in southern California and beyond.
 As the current stewards of the home, the College of Environmental Design, seeks support to undertake the work to restore and maintain this seminal example of modern design.